iamtrask/DEPRECATED/readme.md

 PGP key generator, also responsible for delivering the trained and decrypted dataset back to data scientist

 - **Sonar** _(Solidity/Truffle)_
-Blockchain contracts, holds all IPFS addresses for neural networks
+Blockchain contracts holds all IPFS addresses for neural networks

 - **PySonar** _(Python)_
 Python data science library for training models over the platform